-Nerve would have been the perfect dissertation on post 2010 online culture, had it not felt so obliged to be morally correct.
+Nerve would have been the perfect dissertation on post 2010 online culture, had it been so obliged to be morally correct.

 High school senior Vee gets drawn into a popular online game called Nerve, after seeing her friend Sydney gets rich and popular from playing it.
-Under Nerve’s system, Vee has to record herself performing various dares issued, successful completion for which she would be rewarded financially.
+Under Nerve’s system, Vee has to record herself performing various dares issued, successful completion for which she would be financially rewarded.
 While struggling through her first dare, Vee meets Ian, another Nerve player, and goes on a heady adventure with him throughout NYC.
-As Vee’s popularity skyrockets, the darker side of Nerve begins to reveal itself.
-To begin with, Ian might not be who he says he is.
+As Vee’s popularity skyrockets, the darker side of Nerve emerges.
+To begin with, Ian might not be whom he says he is.

 Check out my other snappy movie reviews!